nguyensjsu/sp18-202-phoenix/Journals/Weekly-Scrum-Journal.md

 	* Looked into designing a main menu using just code as opposed to Unity's GUI.
 	* Design concepts for Level 5
 * Animesh Grover
+	* Decided to work with enemy sprites and movement and try to implement decorator pattern.
+	* Going through examples and tutorial that explain how to spawn different type of enemies
+	* went through tutorials and played around with enemy related events

 * Watcharit Maharutainont